tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 Using the ideas of Ridge and Lasso regressions, the following example guides you through (i) pre-processing the data (data split and variable mutation), (ii) building models, (iii) fitting models, and (iv) tuning models to create the "best" possible predictions.

-To start, we restrict our analysis to just one industry: Agriculture.
+To start, we restrict our analysis to just one industry: Manufacturing.
 We first split the sample into a *training* and a *test* set.
 For that purpose, `tidymodels` provides the function `initial_time_split` from the `rsample` package.
 The split takes the last 20% of the data as a test set, which is not used for any model tuning.
 We use this test set to evaluate the predictive accuracy in an out-of-sample scenario.